Two-Factor Authentication (2FA) |

 Scroll |

 In Therefore⢠it is possible to enable two-factor authentication (2FA) for all users.
 This will force every user to confirm their log in via e-mail.
 2FA configuration is done in the Therefore⢠Solution Designer.
 The configuration dialog can be accessed by either right-clicking the Authentication node and clicking Configure, or through the Advanced Settings, under Security.
+This 2FA configuration applies only to internal users and will not affect any 2FA configuration for external accounts or domains such as Entra ID or Okta.

 Force 2FA for all users (checkbox)